 But it indeed was persecution, or worse, that brought to an end to the vibrant Jewish community in Iraq.

-Carol Basri, an adjunct law professor at the University of Pennsylvania and representative of the World Organization of Jews from Arab Countries, describes the liquidation of the Jewish community in Iraq as ethnic cleansing:
+Carole Basri, an adjunct law professor at the University of Pennsylvania and representative of the World Organization of Jews from Arab Countries, describes the liquidation of the Jewish community in Iraq as ethnic cleansing:

 … successive Iraqi government violated the human rights of Iraqi Jews.
 Over the years, these numerous violations added up to nothing less than the ethnic cleansing of this ancient Jewish community.
-(Carol Basri, The Jews of Iraq: a Forgotten Case of Ethnic Cleansing, 2003)
+(Carole Basri, The Jews of Iraq: a Forgotten Case of Ethnic Cleansing, 2003)

 Iraqi independence in 1932 and the subsequent rise of Nazi influence in the country is widely regarded as a starting point for discussion of the modern history of Babylonian Jews.
 Maurice M. Roumani, director of the J.R.
 Elyachar Center for Studies in Sephardi Heritage at Ben-Gurion University of the Negev, notes that